Kurokesu/imx462-mipi-nvidia/README.md

 ## Test mode

-Sensor has built-in test pattern generator which can be enabled for verifying data validity.
+The sensor has a built-in test pattern generator that can be used to verify data validity.

 After running `sudo ./setup.sh` the driver is installed and loaded automatically at boot.
 The `test_mode` module parameter can then be controlled at runtime via sysfs: